UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^
-In a few of collections for Arrowmont, we will find items having a physicalLocation subelement with the displayLabel attribute of Collection, along with Detailed Location, City and State.
+In a some collections for Arrowmont, we will find items having a physicalLocation subelement with the displayLabel attribute of Collection with text containing "Archives Collection".
+We also have extra physicalLocation subelements with displayLabel attributes of Detailed Location, City and State.

 Justification
 ^^^^^^^^^^^^^